rafidrm/rafidrm.github.io/_news/openkbp_accepted.md

 inline: true
 ---

-Two clinical papers were accepted at Medical Physics and the Journal of Nutrition!
+Two clinical papers were accepted at Medical Physics and the Journal of Nutrition.